What a Sovereign is made of

 How to sell a gold Sovereign by post

-• Post it.
-Wrap the coin so it cannot move, hand it in at any Post Office, keep your proof of postage.
-Royal Mail Special Delivery cover may be available up to £2,500 depending on the postal method and cover level used.
+- Post it.
+Pad the coin so it cannot rattle about, then hand the parcel in over the counter at any Post Office and hold on to the receipt.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.

 Common questions